olson-sean-k/mitsein/README.md

 features or allocation are not available.** This also includes the integration with [`arrayvec`][`arrayvec`].

+## Memory Safety

+**Mitsein uses unsafe code.** Some of this unsafe code is used to support `repr(transparent)` and other unsafe conversions, but the majority is used to avoid unnecessary branching.
+For example, given the non-empty guarantee, it _shouldn't_ be necessary for the `Slice1::first` function to check that a first item is actually present.
+Omitting this code is great, but it also means that there are opportunities for undefined behavior and unsound APIs in Mitsein.
+Of course, the authors strive to prevent this; issues and pull requests are welcome!

+The nature of unsafe code is also somewhat unusual in Mitsein.
+The overwhelming majority of unsafe code is uninteresting and **not responsible for maintaining invariants**.
+Audits are best focused on **safe** code that affects non-empty invariants instead.

+Branching is toggled in the `safety` module.
+The presence of items in non-empty types is asserted when executing tests, though not in the context of [Miri][`miri`].
+These conditional checks use the nomenclature `_maybe_unchecked`.

 ## Integrations and Cargo Features

 Mitsein provides some optional features and integrations via the following Cargo